 2. Debt Management

-Healthy retained earnings can reduce reliance on credit and improve leverage ratios.
+Healthy retained earnings can reduce reliance on credit and improve leverage ratios, which makes your business more attractive to lenders when you do need financing.

 4. Tax Planning